williamthazard/krahenlied/README.md

 1) pitch (v/8) from crow outputs 1 & 3
 2) slew time between pitches from outputs 1 & 3
 3) envelope shapes from outputs 2 & 4
-4) sequences for 4 Just Friends synth voices
+4) sequences for 6 Just Friends synth voices
-5) level for each note event on Just Friends
+5) level for each note event on Just Friends in synthesis mode
+6) repeats and divisions for Just Friends geode rhythms
+7) quantization value for Just Friends in geode mode
+8) virtual voltages to be sent to the run jack on Just Friends
-6) playback speed and direction for w/tape
+9) playback speed and direction for w/tape
-7) creation, activation, and deactivation of loops on w/tape
+10) creation, activation, and deactivation of loops on w/tape
-8) playhead position on w/tape
+11) playhead position on w/tape
-9) clock synch divisions for all of the above
+12) clock synch divisions for all of the above

 note: it's probably best to reset crow after using this script and before using another one or using this one again.
 Not doing so can lead to crashes.